Soil-transmitted helminth infections

 - They are transmitted by eggs present in human faeces, which contaminate the soil in areas where sanitation is poor.

-- Approximately two billion people are infected with soil-transmitted helminths worldwide.
+- Approximately 2 billion people are infected with soil-transmitted helminths worldwide.

 - Infected children are physically, nutritionally and cognitively impaired.